 Nevertheless, the headphones are not a good fit for children under 5.
 Even though you can adjust the band, they’re still too large for smaller heads and ears.

 - Decibel limitation.

 - Bright, fun colors and patterns suited for both genders.

 - Lightweight and padded ear cups for extra comfort.

 - Not as durable as some other options.

 These headphones from MEE Audio pack a punch for the price.

-The headphones are very lightweight and flexible, suitable for children aged four to 12.
-The material is hypoallergenic, BPA-free, durable plastic.
+The headphones are lightweight and flexible, suitable for children aged 4 to 12.
+The durable plastic is hypoallergenic and BPA-free.

-The decibel limit is at 85 decibels, so you won’t have to worry about hearing damage.
+The volume limit is set at 85 decibels, so you won’t have to worry about hearing damage.

-But one neat feature is the hidden parental switch.
-On one of the ear cups, there’s a small button that turns off the volume limit.
-This can come in handy in noisy environments where it can be difficult to hear, or if you want to borrow the headphones to rock out.
+Our favorite feature is the hidden parental switch.
+A small button on one of the ear cups turns off the volume limit.
+This can come in handy in noisy environments where it can be difficult to hear or if you want to borrow the headphones to rock out.